-Chamber Made offers a provocation for musicians, composers, sound artists, theatre directors and performance-makers who wish to explore beyond the borders of their artform and, through collaboration, to deepen and re-imagine the possibilities of their practice.
+Chamber Made is renowned for cultivating adventurous collaborations between composers, sound artists, directors, performance-makers and media artists, disrupting and rewriting conventions to discover new forms of expression.
 In addition to creating new works, Chamber Made is dedicated to making an enduring contribution to the broader Australian performing arts landscape.
 We create a locale for engagement, research, collaboration and innovation in cross-artform practice.

-*NOTE: This project is a ‘Special Measure’ under Section 12 of the Equal Opportunity Act 2010 – meaning it can direct its focus towards women only.
-It is also open to artists who identify as non-binary in their gender identification.
+^NOTE: This project is a ‘Special Measure’ under Section 12 of the Equal Opportunity Act 2010 – meaning it can direct its focus towards a specific group.

 Current staff and board members of Chamber Made are not eligible to apply.